TradeTrust/creator-tutorial/README.md

 ## Overview

 TradeTrust Creator Tutorial is a guide to help developers understand and implement TradeTrust's document creation process.
-This tutorial provides step-by-step instructions for creating, deploying, and managing verifiable documents using the TradeTrust framework.
+This tutorial provides step-by-step instructions for creating, deploying, and managing transferable documents using the TradeTrust framework.

 ## Prerequisites